Jeevamk/React-Notes/README.md

 # Q: `Npm`:
 - Package manager.
-- It manages all the packages.
-(Packages itclude libraries and frameworks)
+- It manages all the packages (Packages itclude libraries and frameworks).
 - It is default package manager of node.js

 # Q: `package.json` :
-  - It is a configuration of NPM
+  - It is a configuration of NPM.
   - it is json format.
   - It contain meta data about the project and dependencies.
   - It take on the versions.